HojdaAdelin/legion-code/README.md

 - [x] Git support
 - [ ] Theme selection
 - [ ] Redesign help command
-- [ ] Open current directory in explorer
+- [x] Open current directory in explorer
+- [ ] Transfer a file to a new directory
+- [ ] Copy a file and paste to a new directory